VOTING BY ABSENTEE BALLOT

 No in-person absentee voting may occur on the day before the election.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place before the polls close on Election Day – April 2nd, 2019.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close for the Spring Primary Election on Tuesday, April 4, 2023.
+Your ballot must be received by your municipal clerk no later than 8:00 p.m.
 Any ballots received after the polls close will not be counted.